What is the legal framework (legislation/regulations) governing bribery and corruption in your jurisdiction?

 The main federal organisations tasked with investigating and prosecuting bribery have been resourced to enable them to effectively respond to this crime typology.

-The AFP’s received $25.9 million over four years (ceasing in June 2023) for its Fraud and Anti-Corruption Centre specifically to investigate foreign bribery.
-This allowed them to retain, 19 investigators, four forensic accountants and six criminal assets litigator as part of Operation Integra which focuses on preventing, detecting, disrupting and investigating foreign bribery allegations.
-Similarly in November 2018, the federal government committed an additional $41.6 million to the CDPP over eight years to support them in undertaking prosecutions against corporate crime.
+In 2019, the AFP received $25.9 million over four years for its Fraud and Anti-Corruption Centre specifically to investigate foreign bribery.
+This allowed them to retain, 19 investigators, four forensic accountants and six criminal assets litigators as part of Operation Integra which focuses on preventing, detecting, disrupting and investigating foreign bribery allegations.26 Similarly in November 2018, the federal government committed an additional $41.6 million to the CDPP over eight years to support them in undertaking prosecutions against corporate crime.
 As of 2021, the CDPP, had advised that it had been able to commit dedicated resources to the prosecution of foreign bribery and related matters.
-As of December 2021, the CDPP had thirteen foreign bribery matters at various stages of proceeding.
-However, as mentioned above, the OCED finds overall that Australia has low level of cases against legal persons despite the funding and resource increases.

 What are the biggest challenges enforcement agencies/regulators face when investigating and prosecuting cases of bribery and corruption in your jurisdiction?
+How have they sought to tackle these challenges?

 One of the most significant challenges enforcement agencies/regulators face are the long-standing difficulties in attributing criminal wrongdoing to corporate actors.

 In the ALRC report on Corporate Criminal Responsibility (refer Q18), the ALRC noted that corporations are most often prosecuted for minor regulatory offences, smaller corporations are more likely to be prosecuted than larger corporations, and prosecutors withdraw a significantly higher number of charges against corporations than against individuals for corporate crimes.
-The report found that the complex mechanisms for attributing criminal responsibility to corporations under federal law pose real difficulties for prosecution.
-While these concerns were not specific to the issue of bribery and corruption, these same complexities limit the Australian enforcement agencies to effectively investigate and prosecute these crimes when corporate actors are involved.
+The report found that the complex mechanisms for attributing criminal responsibility to corporations under federal law pose real difficulties for prosecution.29 While these concerns were not specific to the issue of bribery and corruption, these same complexities limit the Australian enforcement agencies to effectively investigate and prosecute these crimes when corporate actors are involved.

 What are the biggest challenges businesses face when investigating bribery and corruption issues?

 There are several challenges businesses face when investigating bribery and corruption issues within their corporate structure.
-An absence of resources or internal infrastructure will impact a company’s ability undertake the required due diligence, particularly in respect of monitoring and investigating the conduct of third parties.
+An absence of resources or internal infrastructure will impact a company’s ability to undertake the required due diligence, particularly in respect of monitoring and investigating the conduct of third parties.
 Ultimately, an absence of appropriate structures will limit an organisation’s ability to detect violations of anti-corruption laws by those third parties, for which the Australian entity may ultimately be held accountable.

 In addition, depending on the size of the entity and the issues, the business must have the capacity to properly resource the investigation.
 External assistance may be required; independent counsel and legal advice can be advisable to ensure the impartiality of the investigation and, depending on the complexity of the money flows, forensic accountants may be beneficial.